 The trip generation rates for the commercial airport traffic were derived from data collected at Cape Town International Airport (CTIA).
-Cordon counts were conducted at 10 locations around the CTIA to determine the number of vehicles entering and exiting through the various access points.
-Based on these cordon counts, the following peak-hour rates were identified:
+Cordon counts were conducted on 4 November 2019 at 10 locations (see Figure 22) around the CTIA to determine the number of vehicles entering and exiting through the various access points.
+It is important to note that the vehicles recorded during the cordon counts include trips generated by the airport and all associated supplemental uses within the Cape CTIA, except for the warehousing and industrial land uses.
+These land uses have separate access routes to the CTIA, which were not captured in the counts.